Dates: Tuesday 7 January – Monday 20 January

 Means tested bursaries are available by application.

-For two weeks, over 300 singers come together to form treble and SATB choirs which include Gondwana Voices (treble singers, aged 10-17), and Gondwana Chorale (mixed choir, aged 17-25).
+For two weeks in January 2020, over 300 singers came together to form treble and SATB choirs which include Gondwana Voices (treble singers, aged 10-17), and Gondwana Chorale (mixed choir, aged 17-25).

-In 2020, Lisa Young will be our Guest Artist, leading an elective and writing a new commissioned work for the combined choirs.
+In 2020, Lisa Young was our Guest Artist, leading an elective and writing a new commissioned work for the combined choirs.

-Choristers also choose from a range of special electives of musical interest, led by an expert in the field.
-2020 electives include consort singing, Suara Indonesia Dance, Peter Pan (creative development with Sydney Chamber Opera / scenes from a new children’s opera by Andrew Ford), Purcell’s Dido and Aeneas, Music of the Middle East, Gondwana in the Community, music media.
+Choristers also chose from a range of special electives of musical interest, led by an expert in the field.
+2020 electives included consort singing, Suara Indonesia Dance, Peter Pan (creative development with Sydney Chamber Opera / scenes from a new children’s opera by Andrew Ford), Purcell’s Dido and Aeneas, Music of the Middle East, Gondwana in the Community and Music Media.

 Attendees of the National Choral School may be selected to represent Gondwana in other national projects.
 In your application you will be asked to indicate your availability for the following events.